 The salmon wellington sauce can be as simple, or as fancy as you like.
 I opted for the simple version, nothing too complicated, but the flavours were deep, and gave the dish a wonderful touch.

-- melt the butter in a pan, then add the onion and sautee until soft, then add the spinach and cook until it wilts
+- melt the butter in a pan, then add the onion with a pinch of salt, and fry it until golden

-- take it off the heat, leave to cool slightly, then add the cream cheese, dill and lemon juice, and mix well
+- to the fried onion add the cream cheese, cooked spinach, dill and lemon juice, and mix well

-- arrange the ready-made puff pastry on you work surface, place the salmon fillet, and top with the spinach sauce
+- arrange the ready-made puff pastry on you work surface and place the salmon fillets on one side of the pastry

 - wrap the puff pastry around it, then brush with beaten egg and use a sharp knife to make a few cuts into the pastry so the steam can espace during baking